NitishTRI3D/trading-bot/README.md

 <summary>20241214</summary>

 ## TODOS
+- Set on TejDeep's system
+- Looking at BTC History Data and trying to predict the future, regression
-- Script to execute trades continuously
+- ~~Script to execute trades continuously ~~
-- Dashboard that is showing my execution performance
+- ~~Dashboard that is showing my execution performance ~~

 ## LATER
 - How do I improve algorithm?
 Collecting Data
   - Scraping data from resources
   - Paid accounts which will give me data - API
-  - - Get Demat Account and execute real trades with 1000Rs
+  - Get Demat Account and execute real trades with 1000Rs
 </details>